mikemaccana/agave/README.md

     })

-All the methods above are now avaiable.
+All the methods above are now available.

 ### I’ve got stuff to add!